 Yes.
 Students can participate in both programs.

 In order to receive the Co-op designation, most students must complete sixteen months of work terms.
 Work terms can be four, eight, twelve, or sixteen months.
-The Pharmacology, Physiology, and Bachelor of Computer Science programs require fewer work terms.
+The Pharmacology, Physiology, Biotechnology, and Bachelor of Computer Science programs require fewer work terms.

 Hundreds of different employers have hired UBC Science Co-op students.
 Students have worked in a range of jobs in the public and private sectors, from small to large organizations, and from a wide variety of industry sectors.
 Employers include:

 - Pharmaceutical & Biotech companies